Triskele37/ffxiv-completionist/documentation/Feature Todo.md

 ------------------------------------------------------------------ Upcoming ToDo
 **Add**
 - Armoire section
+- Make ID column a setting in development only

 **Change**
 - Move relic gear to top-level Equipment category in prep for Armoire & all glam